-During the nine-month Customer Assistance plan, for every Video Toll transaction paid in full, the corresponding civil penalty is waived.
-In addition, toll bill referrals to the Central Collection Unit (CCU) and MDOT Motor Vehicle Administration (MDOT MVA) have ceased until December 1, 2022.
-It’s important to remember that the Customer Assistance Plan is not toll forgiveness nor an elimination of tolls owed.
+The Customer Assistance Plan is not toll forgiveness, nor is it an elimination of tolls owed.
 Tolling remains in effect statewide, and drivers are responsible for paying the outstanding toll amount owed.

-Customers have seven months remaining to take advantage of this limited time opportunity.
-As of April 16, 2022, $11.4 million in civil penalties have been waived for approximately 71,000 drivers and businesses that have paid their outstanding Video Tolls.
+Customers now have six months remaining to take advantage of the plan’s limited-time opportunity.
+As of May 16, 2022, $23.3 million in civil penalties have been waived for approximately 150,000 drivers and businesses that have paid their outstanding Video Tolls.
 For customers who choose not to pay their Video Tolls before the due date on the notice, mailings of citations/civil penalties will continue during the grace period and will remain in effect if tolls are not paid by 11:59 p.m.
-November 30, 2022, at which time the grace period ends.
-On December 1, 2022, all unpaid tolls and civil penalties will be due based on the printed due dates, and toll debt referrals to CCU and MDOT MVA will resume.
+November 30, 2022.
+As of December 1, 2022, all unpaid tolls and civil penalties will be due based on the printed due dates, and toll debt referrals to CCU and MDOT MVA will resume.

 Customers with unpaid Video Tolls can pay by the following methods: